it-chhaya/postgrest/README.md

 # pgjwt
 PostgreSQL implementation of [JSON Web Tokens](https://jwt.io/)

-## Dependencies

-This code requires the pgcrypto extension, included in most distribution's "postgresql-contrib" package.
-The tests require the pgtap extension to run.

-## Install

-You will require sudo privledges and the postgres development libraries for your operating system in most cases.
-For ubuntu on postgres 9.5 for example, you can install them with:

-    sudo apt-get install postgresql-server-dev-9.5

-Clone the repository and then run:

-    'make install'

-This creates a new extension that can be installed with 'CREATE EXTENSION pgjwt;'

-To run the tests install pgtap and run 'pg_prove test/test.sql'.
-Another approach is to use the docker based test runner, but running './test.sh'.
-This will require you have docker installed.

 ## Usage

 Create a token.
 The first argument must be valid json, the second argument any text: